Land Rover Discovery Insurance Rates

 Rates are averaged for all Land Rover Discovery models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find More Affordable Land Rover Discovery Insurance
+How to Find the Best Land Rover Discovery Insurance

-The list below is a summary of the data that was touched on in the above illustrations.
+The following is a brief recap of the car insurance concepts covered in the above illustrations.

-- It is possible to save as much as $190 per year simply by quoting online well ahead of the renewal date
+- Drivers can save as much as $190 per year just by quoting online in advance

-- Insureds who require higher liability limits will pay about $500 annually to raise from 30/60 bodily injury limits to the 250/500 level
+- Insureds who require higher liability limits will pay approximately $500 each year to raise limits from a minimum limit to 250/500 limits

 Rate Tables and Charts